ericconstantinides/muddlingthroughcode.com/content/posts/css-breakout.md

 ### Classes to be used on the breakout items:

- * `css-breakout--to-auto` automatically breaks out on thinner viewports regardless of container.
+ * `breakout--to-auto` automatically breaks out on thinner viewports regardless of container.
- * `css-breakout--to-skinny` Stays within the skinny-width.
+ * `breakout--to-skinny` Stays within the skinny-width.
 Only "touches" the sides on smaller viewports.
- * `css-breakout--to-site` Will always "touch" the site-width, but no further.
+ * `breakout--to-site` Will always "touch" the site-width, but no further.
- * `css-breakout--to-max` Will always "touch" the edge of the browser.
+ * `breakout--to-max` Will always "touch" the edge of the browser.

 These are the variables that make CSS Breakout run.
 I've included my values but you can use whatever values you like.